rfhb/ctrdata/README.md

 In case of problems, a release version of package `ctrdata` can be downloaded [here](https://github.com/rfhb/ctrdata/releases) and installed from the downloaded archive.

+## 3\.
+Mongo data base

+Remote and local mongo servers can be used with the package, see included tests and examples.

 # Overview of functions in `ctrdata`